purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 +++
 title = "Rust on Nails"
 date = 2022-03-16
+[extra]
+subtitle = "A full stack architecture for Rust web applications"
 +++

-## A full stack architecture for Rust web applications

 ![You are on Nails](./yay-your-on-nails.png)